zyedidia/AnimatedPlots.jl/README.md

 # Installation

-AnimatedPlots supports the same operating systems as SFML.jl: Mac OS X and Linux.
-You also need the head version of SFML.jl

 Make sure you have SFML and CSFML installed (see the SFML [installation instructions] (https://github.com/zyedidia/SFML.jl#installation) for more information)

 ```
-julia> Pkg.clone("SFML")
-julia> Pkg.build("SFML")
 julia> Pkg.clone("https://github.com/zyedidia/AnimatedPlots.jl")
 ```